ministryofjustice/aws-root-account/scripts/bulk-account-email-update/README.md

-## Scripts to bulk update root account emails
+# Scripts to bulk update root account emails

 The scripts in this folder can be used to update the aws account root account emails in bulk.
 This was used as part of issue [#9527](https://github.com/ministryofjustice/modernisation-platform/issues/9527) where we needed to remove the additional `+mp` tag in our emails which would not have been compatible with o365.

-##### Notes
+>**Notes**

-- This was performed as an ad-hoc local operation.
+>-  This was performed as an ad-hoc local operation.
 We do not expect to repeat this process but we are leaving the code here just in case it's useful in future.

-- As the name suggests the `gmail-reader.py` script will only work for gmail.
+>- As the name suggests the `gmail-reader.py` script will only work for gmail.
 In future we will be migrating to o365.
 A similar Microsoft API might be able to be utilised but this would require a major update to this script.

-- All the other scripts are also focused on targetting emails with `+mp` in them but this regex could be easily updated as needed.
+>- All the other scripts are also focused on targetting emails with `+mp` in them but this regex could be easily updated as needed.

 ## Pre-requisites